HaoLiangPao/SpotifyLikeBackend-Microservice/README.md

 ### 1. Descriptions<br/>
   This is an Java implementation of the backend for a Music Application similar to spodify.
 Assumptions were made that songs and users are stored in different database.
-Java Spring Framework was used and thwo databases were communicating through REST-api calls. between Kevin Bacon and a given actor (via shared movies).
+Java Spring Framework was used and thwo databases were communicating through REST-api calls.
 * The backend is running on port 8080.
 * ProfileMicroservice:
   * database connect to: 7687;